erwinmadjus/Holiday-Countdown-Hub/README.md

-# Diner-Grand-Opening-Countdown-Timer
+# Project Title: Diner-Grand-Opening-Countdown-Timer

 Created and Designed by Erwin Madjus
 Program Created for Cutie Hacks 2021

-Programming Languages: HTML, CSS, JavaScript
+Programming Languages Used: HTML, CSS, JavaScript Software Used: Git, VSCode

-Software Used: Git, VSCode
+This Application can be edited to be a countdown for any occasion that the user may be preparing for.